jitsi-contrib/prosody-plugins/owner_restricted/README.md

 still no moderator after `timeout`.

-When the last moderator leaves the room, it waits `timeout` seconds and ends the meetinf if the moderator doesn't come back.
+When the last moderator leaves the room, it waits `timeout` seconds and ends the meeting if the moderator doesn't come back.

 ## Installation